Nursing: Evidence-based practice

-Scope of activities
+Scope of practice

 Nurses perform a variety of different tasks.
 Their activities vary based on their level of training and their specialty.
 For example, operating room nurses work in surgical settings and perform tasks that other nurses do not.
 Nurses may receive additional training and certifications to perform a variety of tasks.
-For example, in the United States, RN first assists (RNFAs) perform basic surgical procedures.
+For example, in the United States, RN first assists (RNFAs) perform some basic surgical procedures.

 Assessment

 Assessment is an essential nursing skill.
 Nurses assess patients' physical and mental health.
 In hospital settings, nurses regularly perform assessments to notice any acute changes in their patients.
 Nurses also assess a patient's response to medication or other treatments, such as physical activity and blood transfusions.
 Nurses may also take health histories.
 Nurses also must assess a patient's understanding of their health status and their medications.
-Critical thinking is an important skill for nurses to have: in emergency situations, nurses must quickly assess a patient and determine the best course of action.
+Critical thinking is an important skill for nurses to have.
+In emergency situations, nurses must quickly assess a patient and determine the best course of action.